A Generalized Framework for Simultaneous Long-Short Feedback Trading: Discussion

+In the SLS setting, the effect of $K$ on the expected return, $\mathbb{E}\{g(t)\}$, as well as the risk, $\mathrm{Var}\{g(t)\}$, was noted previously by \cite{barmish2016new} and \cite{baumann2017stock}.
+In our GSLS setting, we have highlighted the importance of incorporating both quantities into the control parameter optimization.
+However, we note that the controller itself is placed only on the return.
+Therefore, while this work goes beyond existing SLS literature by optimizing parameters with risk mitigation in mind (as discussed in the previous paragraph), it would be interesting to consider additionally placing a controller on the risk in a similar manner to \cite{li2000optimal} but incorporating both a long and short component; of course, that is beyond the scope of this paper.

 Overall, despite being a relatively new area of research, feedback-based trading strategies clearly have interesting theoretical properties as well as promising performance in practice.
-Through the extension of classical SLS to GSLS, the investigation of parameter selection procedures, and the extensive analysis of performance in a large sample of real stock price data, this paper contributes to a greater understanding of the potential of such strategies.
-Moreover, it moves the theory towards the goal of the wider adoption of feedback-based trading strategies by real-world traders.
+Through the extension of classical SLS to GSLS, the investigation of parameter selection procedures, and the extensive analysis of performance in a large sample of real stock price data, this paper contributes to a greater understanding of the potential of these strategies.
+There are various avenues for potential research in this emerging area (some indicated in the above discussion), and we suggest that future developments could follow a similar standard of testing to that used in this paper (i.e., on many real stock price series).